Big Barda: Powers and abilities

 Barda is a New God, a race of genetically enhanced beings who evolved godly abilities from their proximity to the Source.
 This gives Barda a level of strength roughly parallel to Wonder Woman as well as a high resistance to injury approaching invulnerability.
 She is similarly resistant to disease and most toxins.
-As a former Female Fury trained by Granny Goodness, Barda is a master combatant in terms of swordsmanship and raw brawling, which - in conjunction with her raw strength and grit - make her an immediate match for Wonder Woman.
+As a former Female Fury trained by Granny Goodness, Barda is a master combatant in swordsmanship and raw brawling, which - in conjunction with her raw strength and grit - make her an immediate match for Wonder Woman.

 In combat, Barda wears Apokoliptian battle armor, which enhances her already impressive durability.
-In addition, Barda manages a high-tech weapon, called the "Mega-Rod".
-This weapon can create boom tubes for teleportation over long distances, propel her high into the air and release energy blast capable of bringing down such powerful beings as Superman.
-For a limited time the Mega-Rod can also increase the gravity force of an individual.
+In addition, Barda uses a high-tech weapon called the "Mega-Rod".
+It enables her to fly, generate energy, teleport, and manipulate gravity.